How to Gather Evidence If You’ve Had Multiple Car Agreements Over the Years

 You Can Still Gather Evidence Even with Multiple Agreements

 Having a long history of car ownership does not make a PCP claim harder.
 Many people have taken out several finance agreements over ten or fifteen years and cannot remember which lender they used for each one.
 Others have misplaced documents during a move or deleted old emails they never expected to need again.
 This is very common.
-Lenders keep detailed internal records, so even a small piece of information can be enough for them to find the right agreement and begin their checks.
+Lenders keep detailed internal records, so even a small piece of information can be enough for them to find the right agreement and begin their car finance refund checks.

 When you start a PCP claim, the lender may ask for a few clarifying details.
 This does not mean your claim is at risk.
 It is a routine part of the process and often speeds up the investigation.
 You can learn more about this in What happens if my lender asks for more information?, which explains why follow-up questions are a normal step.